An alternative Telagram: how to run its own Mathx server using Docker Compose

 So what happens is

-- own Matex-server on home equipment;
+- your own Matrix server running on home hardware;

-- working feudal;
+- working federation;

-- can log users through Synapse Admin;
+- the ability to register users through Synapse Admin;

 What to prepare in advance: